Julcatan/Pyper-Analysis/README.md

 #### - Average fare per driver

-    -   Average fares per driver are again highest in rural cities with $55.49 per driver, $39.50 in suburban cities, and $16.57 in urban cities.
+    -   Average fares per driver are highest in rural cities with $55.49 per driver, $39.50 in suburban cities, and $16.57 in urban cities.
 ___
 ### Total fare by city type